trishantpahwa/Python_Data_Structures/README.md

 # Python_Data_Structures

-Welcome!

 This is a tutorial to demonstrate how data structures can be created and later used in Python.
-I hope this helps.
+I hope it helps.

-You can view the repository at [Github](https://github.com/trishantpahwa/Python_Data_Structures), or at Youtube.
+You can view the repository at [GitHub](https://github.com/trishantpahwa/Python_Data_Structures), or at YouTube.

-These Data Structures are user defined data structures.
-If you want you can view the built-in data structures of languages on their own documentation.
-For Python they can be viewed [here](https://docs.python.org/3/tutorial/datastructures.html).
+The data structures are user-defined data structures.
+If you want to read about the built-in data structures you can visit the documentation of the particular language you are following.
+For Python, they can be viewed [here](https://docs.python.org/3/tutorial/datastructures.html).

-User-Defined Data Structures can be of 2 types:
+User-Defined data structure is of 2 types:
  - Linear
  - Non-Linear

- ## Linear
+## Linear Data-Structures
  - Stack { Dynamic }
  - Queue { Dynamic }
- - Linked Lists { Dynamic }
+ - Linked List { Dynamic }
  - Arrays { Static }
+ > Dynamic data structures are the type of data structure whose length is not determined before run-time.
+They extract memory from heap every time there is a new entry.
-  > Static means their length or size is pre-defined before run-time.
+ > Static data structures are the type of data structure whose length is defined before run-time.
+They extract memory at compile time.

-  > Dynamic means of variable size at run-time.
- ## Non-Linear
+## Non-Linear Data-Structures
  - Trees
  - Graphs